 It’s known for its blue mist that rolls in and hangs around the rocky scenery creating a dreamy landscape.
 Deep Creek is best for waterfalls, Cataloochee Valley has a bustling population of Elk you can observe and learn about, and Clingman’s Dome is the highest point in the Smokies for incredible views.

-The Blue Ridge Parkway ends at US 441 which is milepost 469
+The Blue Ridge Parkway ends at US 441, which is milepost 469.

 When is the Best Time to Drive the Blue Ridge Parkway?

-The Blue Ridge Parkway is its most spectacular in the fall when all the leaves start to turn shades of amber, red, orange, and yellow.
-However, keep in mind this is the busiest time to drive the parkway when all the “leaders” head this way.
+The Blue Ridge Parkway is most spectacular in the fall when all the leaves start to turn shades of amber, red, orange, and yellow.
+However, this is the busiest time to drive the Parkway when all the “leaders” head this way.

 The Parkway is a two-lane road with twists and curves every few hundred feet.
-It’s meant to be driven slow so drivers can enjoy the view and stop frequently.
-Some areas of the parkway do not have cell service.
+The speed limit is slow, so drivers can enjoy the views and stop frequently.
+Have an idea of your plans for each day as areas of the Parkway do not have cell service.

 Biking the Blue Ridge Parkway